 Suppose you and two of your friends leave a bar after an evening of drinking.
 A few minutes later, you swerve off the road and hit a utility pole.
 Dazed, the three of you exit the car unharmed and are found sitting on the curb when a police car comes by.

 If all of you stay silent, the officer may see the crashed car, know clearly that all of you are "impaired," but without being able to establish which one of you was behind the wheel, the state would not be able to sustain a case for drunk driving.

 One of the first questions I ask of someone that consults with me on a DUI is, "How do they know you were driving?"
 Although it is not an issue in most cases, it is one that should be pursued if there is any doubt as to the answer.

 So What Do I Do?

-If you have been charged with drunk driving, contact my office right away at 856-432-4113 or contact me through this site for a consultation to discuss your defenses.
+If you have been charged with drunk driving in Burlington, Camden, Gloucester, Salem or Cumberland County, contact my office right away at 856-432-4113 or contact me through this site for a consultation to discuss your defenses.
 The case against you might not be as "open and shut" as you might think!

 If you have more questions on New Jersey's drunk driving law, then download my free book, How Much Trouble Am I In?
 A Guide to New Jersey Drunk Driving Law.